SWIFTSIM/swiftsim-rt-tools/GEARRTUnitCheck/README.md

       installed (by providing the `HDF5_ROOT` variable with the correct value)
     - The compiler you want to use (by providing the `CC` variable with the correct value).
 The default is gcc.

+5)  Run the test suite.
+    When compiled successfully in step 4), an executable `test/GEARRT_unit_checks` is created.
+To run the test, you need to run this executable.

+    The executable expects 2 command line arguments:
+    1)  the .yml parameter file of the ICs or the snapshot you are looking at, which you generated in step 1).
+    2)  the .yml parameter file you intend to use for your simulation.

+    The correct usage would then be something like

+    ```
+    ./GEARRTUnitCheck path/to/IC_parameters.yml path/to/simulation_parameters.yml
+    ```

+    Alternatively, you can modify the two arguments hardcoded in the `test/run.sh` script.
+The two `.yml` files have been set up from the `../additionalTests/Iliev5` initial conditions, and should work without problems or warnings.

+6)  If the tests completed without an issue, there should be 6 `.dat` files written as output.
+Those are results of tests running grackle with the given parameters for a cooling and a heating test.
+    The results are intended to be visually inspected, as it had occurred in the past that weird things kept happening without grackle raising an error.
+    To produce plots, simply run the provided scripts `tests/plot_cooling_tests.py` and `tests/plot_heating_tests.py`.
+    What results you should be expecting is described below.

 Results